 Sweetness - If you like your dry rubs to be sweet mix in some brown sugar.
 Or rub honey on the chicken legs before adding the rub.

 What Type of Wood Should I Use to Smoke Chicken?

 For this smoke, I used a mix of hickory and pecan.
 I cooked these on the Traeger pellet grill and mixed the pellets about a pound of each.
 If you don't have a pellet smoker, and you are using charcoal or a propane smoker, pick your favorite wood chips.
 I wanted to have a nice strong smoke flavor.

 How to Serve Smoked Drumsticks

 Serve with a simple side dish for an easy meal.
-We served these with a garden salad that we dressed with a generous drizzle of olive oil and a sprinkling of salt and pepper.
+We served these with a garden salad that we dressed with a generous drizzle of olive oil, apple cider vinegar, and a sprinkling of salt and pepper.